appstronomy/objective-c-style-guide/README.md

 static const NSTimeInterval fadetime = 1.7;
 ```

-Properties and local variables should be camel-case with the leading word being lowercase.
+### Properties and local variables
+These should be camel-case with the leading word being lowercase.

 Instance variables should be camel-case with the leading word being lowercase, and should be prefixed with an underscore.
-This is consistent with instance variables synthesized automatically by LLVM. **If LLVM can synthesize the variable automatically, then let it.**
+This is consistent with instance variables synthesized automatically by LLVM.

+_Don't manually synthesize a property if LLVM can synthesize the variable automatically.
+Unless you're doing something unusual, LLVM will in fact synthesize it for you._

 **For example:**